How highly does Scotland's win over Spain rate?

 Scotland 1-0 Netherlands, 2003

-Amid the troubled reign of Bertie Vogts, Scotland finished second in their Euro 2004 qualifying group behind the manager's home country of Germany but had a second chance via the play-offs.
+Amid the troubled reign of Berti Vogts, Scotland finished second in their Euro 2004 qualifying group behind the manager's home country of Germany, but had a second chance via the play-offs.

-They faced a Netherlands side who had finished behind Czech Republic in theirs having failed to qualify for the 2002 World Cup finals.
+They faced a Netherlands side who had finished behind the Czech Republic in theirs, having failed to qualify for the 2002 World Cup finals.

-However, the Dutch side was still filled with household names like Frank De Boer, Edgar Davids, Patrick Kluivert and Ruud van Nistelrooy.
+However, the Dutch side were still filled with household names like Frank de Boer, Edgar Davids, Patrick Kluivert and Ruud van Nistelrooy.

-James McFadden's first-leg winner had Hampden rocking and the Tartan Army dreaming of a summer in Portugal only for a 6-0 thrashing in Amsterdam in the return to bring the Scots back down to earth.
+James McFadden's first-leg winner had Hampden rocking and the Tartan Army dreaming of a summer in Portugal, only for a 6-0 thrashing in Amsterdam in the return to bring the Scots back down to earth.

 France 0-1 Scotland, 2007

-Scotland travelled to Paris having already produced one of their most famous victories by defeating France, then ranked the second best team in the world, a year earlier at Hampden thanks to Gary Caldwell's close-range finish.
+Scotland travelled to Paris having already produced one of their most famous victories by defeating France, then ranked the second-best team in the world, a year earlier at Hampden thanks to Gary Caldwell's close-range finish.

-Alex McLeish's side improved their chances of qualifying for the 2008 Euro finals further after surpassing that with another James McFadden stunner against a side who had reached the World Cup final a year earlier.
+Alex McLeish's side further improved their chances of qualifying for the 2008 Euro finals after surpassing that with another James McFadden stunner against a side who had reached the World Cup final a year earlier.

 Of course, in typically Scottish style, a defeat in Georgia and a last-minute Italy winner at Hampden ended their hopes as they eventually finished third in their group.